HP Campus of the Future: Emerging Technology Grant Teaching & Learning Projects

 Jaime Panton and Deanna Schneider

 This project brings innovation and new ways to design teaching and learning in nurse education through VR.
 The pandemic has highlighted how there are many creative ways to teach healthcare provider students how to assess, diagnose, and manage patients without being in a traditional classroom setting.
-Through the implementation of this project, nurse practitioner students who care for children will be exposed to this exciting technology and engage with a high acuity patient scenario while allowing for the safety of managing care for a virtual pediatric patient.
+Through the implementation of this project, nurse practitioner students who care for children will be exposed to emerging technology and engage with a high acuity patient scenario while allowing for the safety of managing care for a virtual pediatric patient.
 Additionally, transition to a VR versus in-person simulation will allow students the flexibility to complete the scenarios again for additional practice outside of the classroom time.
 The project has implications broadly across healthcare education, intending to bridge the gap in research exploring the impact of simulation in nurse practitioner education.

 Brent R. Stockwell - Professor of Biological Sciences and Chemistry, Columbia University Arts & Sciences